ahoxus/ahoxus.github.io/drafts/evs.md

 [![{{ page.image }}]({{ page.image }})](/gallery#{{ page.gallery }})

-we used to have a cheap renault19 since the beginning of ahoxus.
+we used to have a cheap 1992's red renault19 since the beginning of ahoxus.

-january 2021 it would go through its 3rd annual inspection, since cregox bought it for him. it was reproved every time, despite so much preventive care taken. but this time it was different.
+january 2021 it would go through its 3rd annual inspection, since cregox bought it for him. it was reproved every year, despite so much preventive care taken. but this time it was different.

 annual costs were, on average, 1.5k EUR, including gas and everything.

-the car was bought at expensive 900 EUR and its market worth is, in practice, around 300.
+the car was bought at expensive 900 EUR and its market worth is, in practice, around 300. it was in fact sold for 250.

-fixing it this time would cost 500.
+fixing it this time would cost at least 500.

 at the same time we saw [ion](/ion) on the internet, in one of our extensive web searches reaching out for an electric car, for the first time one that was affordable: 5500.